Understanding API Security Testing: A Comprehensive Overview

 8: Security Headers Testing:

-Check the API includes security headers such as Content-Security-Policy (CSP), X-Content-Type-Options, X-Frame-Options, and Strict-Transport-Security (HSTS).
+Find out if the API is secured by headers such as Content-Security-Policy (CSP), X-Content-Type-Options, X-Frame-Options, and Strict-Transport-Security (HSTS).

 Types of Api Security Testing